maurosuetta/maurosuetta/README.md

 A knowledge starving Mathematical Engineer student from University of Warwick and Universitat Pompeu Fabra.
 I like understanding things from first principles, from stochastic processes to how an agentic system actually reasons.

+"Jack of all trades, master of none, but oftentimes better than master of one."

 ## Machine Learning and Data Science

 <div align="center">